AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 ![printingDateTime](diagrams/printingDateTime.png)

-Given below is an example usage scenario of how the DateTime class behaves at each step when printouts are required:
+Given below is an example usage scenario of how the `DateTime` class behaves at each step when printouts are required:
-1. A String printout request is sent to the Transaction Class.
+1. A String printout request is sent to the `Transaction` Class.
 2. If the transaction has a dateTime component, proceed with sending a String printout request further to the DateTime class.
-3. The DateTime class formats the dateTime object of the current transaction into a String representation suitable for printout and returns this result back to Transaction class.
+3. The `DateTime` class formats the dateTime object of the current transaction into a String representation suitable for printout and returns this result back to Transaction class.
 4. The transaction class appends the returned String representation to the existing printout String.

-The following Code Segment outlines the above usage:
+The following code segment outlines the above usage:
 ```
 import longah.util.DateTime;
 import longah.util.Transaction;